Kcell: Corporate and social responsibility

 Education for all – this is the main priority during implementation of the corporate social responsibility strategy.
 For achievement of this goal the company launched the first in Kazakhstan massive open online course with free online-courses in IT, business and telecommunications, openu.kz, from the best professors of leading universities in Kazakhstan such as Kazakh British Technical University, AlmaU, SDU, Satpayev KazNRTU and Institute of Mathematics and Mathematical Modeling.

 Kcell has implemented the project on digital mobile literacy “Digital Life” for three years.
 230 free master classes on such themes as mobile media, mobile security, mobile education, mobile state, mobile business, as well as the course for involvement of older population in the digital communication “Atashki, apashki and smartphone” were conducted within this project.

 Free mobile application “Situational Kazakh” was launched for everyone wishing to learn Kazakh language with the support of the company.

 And free mobile application “The Great Silk Way” helps to take a historical walk to the Great Silk Way's times and study development of caravan trade between the East and West in the territory of Kazakhstan from the 2nd century BC to the 15th century AD.
 This application became an excellent thing helping domestic and foreign tourists to travel over Kazakhstan and Middle Asia, as well as for all Kazakh pupils, studying national history.

 Kcell was selected as the Official Mobile Operator of the 28th Winter Universiade 2017.
-The company provided uninterruptable network operation on sport facilities, provided 4 thousand volunteers and organizing committee with communication, as well as with the unified information contact-center for obtainment of information about all competitions and activities of the Universiade for Kazakh people and guests of the country.
+The company provided uninterruptible network operation on sport facilities, provided 4 thousand volunteers and organizing committee with communication, as well as with the unified information contact-center for obtainment of information about all competitions and activities of the Universiade for Kazakh people and guests of the country.